 (b) Have a minimum cumulative grade point average (GPA) as stated below and meet that minimum GPA in the semester immediately prior to the election/appointment, the semester of election/appointment and semesters during the term of office.
 For undergraduate, graduate, and professional students, the minimum GPA is 2.00.
 In order for this provision to be met, at least six hours (half-time credits) must have been taken for the semester under consideration.

-(c) Be ineligible to hold an office should the student fail to maintain the requirements as prescribed in (a) and (b)."
+(c) Be ineligible to hold an office should the student fail to maintain the requirements as prescribed in (a) and (b).

-Article VIII Adviser:
+Article VII - Adviser:

 All recognized student organizations at Iowa State University must provide a general statement about the duties and method of selection of the club’s adviser.
 Discuss adviser duties, terms of service, method of election, selection or appointment, impeachment, and replacement of advisers here.